-The second largest Mardi Gras celebration in Louisiana happens in Lake Charles, located in the southwest corner of the state.
-The family-friendly environment brings an estimated 140,000 people together to enjoy music, food, parades, fabulous costumes, carnival rides, zydeco dancing, gumbo cookoff and a children’s day, complete with their own parade.
+The Southwest Louisiana Mardi Gras offers family-friendly events brings an estimated 140,000 people together to enjoy music, food, parades, fabulous costumes, carnival rides, zydeco dancing, gumbo cookoff and a children’s day, complete with their own parade.
+It is the second largest Mardi Gras celebration in Louisiana.

 To get the most out of your Mardi Gras experience here is a quick and easy guide to Mardi Gras in Lake Charles, LA.